nfreear/data/README.md

 # @nfreear/data #

-Collated data, sample data, proverbs, quotes, English and Chinese.
+Collated and sample data, weather locations, radio stations, news feeds, proverbs, quotes, English and Chinese.
 In `JSON` format.
 Used by [nick-bot][].